sadiangabay/sadiangabay.github.io/_posts/getting_started_at_POC.md

 ---
 layout: post
-title:  "Getting Started at POC"
 date: 2016-12-17 18:23:40
-categories: Philippine Orthopedic Center residency
+title: Getting Started at POC
+description: Tips to get you up to speed as a POC resident.
 ---

 # Getting Started at POC